austin-liujinjian/austin-liujinjian.github.io/_pages/about.md

 ---

 <br>
-Hi!
+Hi, welcome to my homepage!

-I'm Jinjian LIU(刘劲见), currently an undergraduate student from [School of Computer Science](https://cs.scu.edu.cn/) at [Sichuan University](https://www.scu.edu.cn/), which is ranked among the [Top 100 globally according to ARWU 2024](https://www.shanghairanking.com/institution/sichuan-university).
+I'm Jinjian LIU(刘劲见), born and grew up in Chengdu, China.
+I am currently an final-year undergraduate student from [School of Computer Science](https://cs.scu.edu.cn/) at [Sichuan University](https://www.scu.edu.cn/).

 Since 2022, I have been advised by [SMIEEE, Prof. Yue Ivan Wu](https://scholar.google.com/citations?user=3hAyJWwAAAAJ&hl=en&oi=ao) from College of Electronics and Information Engineering, Sichuan University, and have had the privilege of working with and being guidenced by [SMIEEE, Prof. Kainam Thomas Wong](https://www.scopus.com/authid/detail.uri?authorId=7404759216).